haplo/pipenv/README.md

 -   A virtualenv will automatically be created, when one doesn\'t exist.
 -   When no parameters are passed to `install`, all packages `[packages]` specified will be installed.
--   To initialize a virtual environment with system python3, run `$ pipenv --three`.
 -   Otherwise, whatever virtualenv defaults to will be the default.

 ### Other Commands